ISE-GenAI-Starter/ise-3.3.2-ai-playground/README.md

 ## Note

-### Don't copy this one into your yearly github repo!

-### Instead, make sure there is a copy deployed and running somewhere before class, that you can link the students to.
+### Make sure there is a SINGLE copy deployed and running somewhere before class, that you can link the students to.
+This can be used across multiple classes, but may be unnecessary to copy into every GitHub org.

 Setup: